The Department of Geography enjoys excellent rates of success in securing funding for high quality PhD students.

 - Project funding allows you to apply for an existing project with funding attached to the position

 Project funding may be announced at any time of the year.
 Please check back regularly for any updates.
-We currently have one funded project available:

 Previously funded projects